New Quantum Algorithms for Computing Quantum Entropies and Distances: Quantum States as Block-Encodings

 Since the introduction of qubitization in Hamiltonian simulation \cite{LC19}, block-encodings have been widely used as a basic notion in quantum algorithms, e.g., \cite{CGJ19,GSLW19}.
 In the existing research, block-encodings are unitary operators that block-encode smaller ones.

 Quantum states (i.e., density operators) are often used to contain necessary information in quantum algorithms.
-For this purpose, \cite{LC19} provided a technique to implement a unitary operator that block-encodes a mixed quantum state.
-However, to the best of our knowledge, there is no known method to do the inverse, that is, to prepare a mixed quantum state whose density operator is block-encoded in a unitary operator.
+For this purpose, a technique was provided in \cite{LC19} to implement a unitary operator that block-encodes a mixed quantum state.
+However, to the best of our knowledge, there is no known method to do the inverse, that is, to prepare a mixed quantum state using queries to the given unitary operator (quantum oracle) that block-encodes its density operator.
 As a result, it could be difficult to extract information from operators that are block-encoded in unitary operators.
 This motivate us to regard quantum states as block-encodings.
 As will be seen later in this section, it is convenient to extract information from the operators block-encoded in quantum states as well as to manipulate them.

 In this section, we will extend the definition of block-encoding proposed for unitary operators as in \cite{LC19, GSLW19, CGJ19} to that for general operators, especially for density operators (i.e., quantum states).
 Then we show the possibility that information can be stored in and extracted from quantum states as block-encodings.
 Also, we can manipulate the information block-encoded in quantum states.
 Here, the ``information'' block-encoded in quantum states (i.e., density operators) is essentially subnormalized density operators.